feedzai/fairgbm/README.md

 | ... | **TODO** | ... |
 | ... | _Any core [`LGBMClassifier` parameter](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html#lightgbm-lgbmclassifier) can be used with FairGBM as well._ |  |

-**Note**: the `objective` is the only core LightGBM parameter that cannot be changed when using FairGBM, as you must use the constrained loss function `objective="constrained_cross_entropy"` (using a standard non-constrained objective will fallback to using standard LightGBM).

 Please consult [this list](https://lightgbm.readthedocs.io/en/latest/Parameters.html#core-parameters) for a detailed view of all vanilla LightGBM parameters (_e.g._, `n_estimators`, `n_jobs`, ...).

+> **Note**:
+> The `objective` is the only core LightGBM parameter that cannot be changed when using FairGBM, as you must use
+> the constrained loss function `objective="constrained_cross_entropy"` (using a standard non-constrained objective will
+> fallback to using standard LightGBM).

 ### Fairness constraints